tongbaojia/Insight/README.md

 # Insight

-## Data Science, Summer 2018
+## Data Science, Boston, summer 2018

-## My project is at: http://meetingmemo.com
+## Go to my project webiste, [MeetingMemo](http://meetingmemo.com).

+## This directory contains:

-* Project has the main code for MeetingMemo
+* Project, has the main code for MeetingMemo
-* Test for all small tests
+* Test, for all small tests
-* TempProj has future project skeletons
+* TempProj, has future project skeletons